xyfir/xyfir-buttons/README.md

 - Attempt to follow the code style already present in the file(s) you work on.
 - Capitalize the beginning of commit messages.
 - Attempt to keep the first line of commit messages under 50 characters.
 Use other lines for more detailed messages if needed.
+- Avoid relative paths when importing.
+For example, instead of `'../../constants/config'`, write `'constants/config'`.